joinpursuit/Pursuit-Core-iOS/fundamentals/sets/README.md

 `let intersectingNumbers = evenNumbers.intersection(numbersFrom1to10)  // returns unsorted list`

 Disjoint is a method used on 2 sets that returns a bool determining if the 2 sets share any elements.
+Note: it returns true if the sets ARE disjointed.

 ```swift
 let staff: Set<String> = ["Istishna", "Olimpia", "David", "Alex", "Alan"]